YutianWeii/Physical-Computing-Final-Project/README.md

 }
 ```

 We were going to solder the wires to the cavity board.
-As our two RIP sensors and two sound sensors need to be glued to the speaker of the shelf, we need to leave about 2m of wire connected to the arduino.
+As our two PIR sensors and two sound sensors need to be glued to the speaker of the shelf, we need to leave about 2m of wire connected to the arduino.
 And since each sensor has three connections, we soldered twelve 2m wires and planned to continue soldering the rest tomorrow.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/119874724/206561106-5f91ef75-0f48-4e53-b806-3ff87a9cabd3.png">